fscorrupt/awesome-stars/README.md

 - [netbootxyz/netboot.xyz](https://github.com/netbootxyz/netboot.xyz) - Your favorite operating systems in one place.
 A network-based bootable operating system installer based on iPXE.
 - [MichaelCade/90DaysOfDevOps](https://github.com/MichaelCade/90DaysOfDevOps) - This repository started out as a learning in public project for myself and has now become a structured learning map for many in the community.
 We have 3 years under our belt covering all things DevOps
 - [techno-tim/launchpad](https://github.com/techno-tim/launchpad) - A collection of quick starters for ansible, kubernetes, docker, linux, windows, and more.
 Great for HomeLabs!
-- [khuedoan/homelab](https://github.com/khuedoan/homelab) - Modern self-hosting framework, fully automated from empty disk to operating services with a single command.
+- [khuedoan/homelab](https://github.com/khuedoan/homelab) - Fully automated homelab from empty disk to running services with a single command.
 - [saltyorg/Saltbox](https://github.com/saltyorg/Saltbox) - Ansible-based solution for rapidly deploying a Docker containerized cloud media server.

 ## api